MarkPearlCoZa/manager_readme/README.md

 I would love to do weekly one-on-ones with all my direct reports but because how the academy is structured and the number of direct reports this is simply not feasible.

-Realistically with many of you I will have a one-on-ones once a quarter.
+With many of you I will have a one-on-ones once a quarter.
 I know that isn't ideal.
 To counter this I've tried to find the best mentors possible for you and I expect you to be having weekly one-on-ones with them, if this isn't happening let me know.

 When we have one-on-ones they are for you.
 I want you to drive the agenda around what's on your mind, what you feel is succeeding, what you are challenged by and above all how I can help you.
 I'll ask questions to help discover more when we have them.

 If you work in the same city as me I prefer to do one-on-ones in person, so if you need to work from home on a day we're scheduled for a one-on-one please let me know so we can reschedule it.

-If you work in a different city I'm happy to do one-on-ones on video chat and when I travel to that city I try my best to let people know beforehand so that there are opportunities to meet in person.
+If you work in a different city I'm happy to do one-on-ones on video chat.
+When I travel to your city I will do my best to let everyone know I will be around so that there are opportunities to meet in person.
 If you know I'm going to be in town and would like to have a one-on-one and I haven't said anything just poke me on Slack and we will set something up.

 If you feel we haven't had a one-on-one in a while and you would like one feel free to pop one in my calendar.